naumi421/SoilReconProps/README.md

 PerformanceSummarybyModel_repository.xlsx: Table summarizing performance metrics for all models.

 Separate Data repositories store the maps associated with the project and are located at the links below.
-Additional high resolution 1:1 accuracy plots are also available at these repositories.
+Additional high resolution 1:1 accuracy plots are also available at these beta version repositories.

 http://doi.org/10.5281/zenodo.2551850 - Depth to top of root or water soil restrictive layer (resdept) soil maps